-The problem is that cycle-friendly routes aren't always signposted.
-And the exact route from your house to your work never is.
-So you'll need to research the best route yourself.
+The problem is that cycle-friendly routes aren't always signposted, and the exact route from your house to your work never is.
+This means you'll need to research the best safe bike route yourself.
 It's worth doing even if you're an experienced cycle commuter; you might discover shortcuts or alternatives you never knew existed.

 A born-again cyclist might want to avoid a busy road that doesn't greatly bother the experienced roadie.
 A heavy cyclist on a 3-speed roadster may skirt the hills the e-bike rider scoffs at.
 For a mountain biker or cyclocrosser, a section of bridleway might be brilliant fun - but it could be impassable on a compact folder.